Relations between China and Japan

 Late Qing conflict with China

 A further increase in tension with Japan arose at the first World War when Japan took over German concessions in Shandong in 1914.
 Up to this time Japan had served as a haven for Chinese seeking to modernize China and overthrow the Qing.
 Sun Yatsen formed the Tóng méng huì Chinese Alliance in Japan (1905) and with Japanese support set up a base in Guangzhou.
 Japan then issued its infamous 21 Demands on China in 1915.
 These included such things as Japanese occupation of Fujian province as well as control of key communication links all over China.
 The 1919 Versailles Peace Settlement favored Japan over China, in spite of China's support for the Allies against Germany.
 This led to the formation of the influential May Fourth Reform Movement in China (see full article here).
+The last Qing Emperor Puyi then took refuge in the Japanese legation in 1924.

 word war, japan, germany, shandong